miku/solrbulk/docs/solrbulk.md

 `-purge-query` *query*
   Query to use, when purging (default "\*:\*").

-`-reset`
-  Remove all documents from the given index.
-No questions asked.

 `-server` *URL*
   SOLR URL including host, port and core, like http://localhost:8983/solr/biblio.
 Currently, the `update` route is implied and fixed.